-Have you tried the Fire Noodle Challenge that has been taking the internet by storm earlier on this year?
-If you can’t handle the spiciness (like me) or just want to try something new, here are some variations of the trending Fire Noodle (buldak bokkeum myeon/불닭볶음면) by Koreans:
+Have you tried the Fire Noodles Challenge (or Korean Spicy Noodles) that has been taking the internet by storm earlier on this year?
+If you can’t handle the spiciness (like me) or just want to try something new, here are some variations of the trending Fire Noodles (buldak bokkeum myeon/불닭볶음면) by Koreans:

-* I’ll be referring to the noodles as Fire Noodle in this article for convenience, and in 1 Fire Noodle packet, there is a sauce packet and a seaweed flakes packet included inside.
+* I’ll be referring to the noodles as Fire Noodles in this article for convenience, and in 1 Fire Noodles packet, there is a sauce packet and a seaweed flakes packet included inside.

-Ingredients: 1 packet of Fire Noodle, tteok (rice cakes), cheese
+Ingredients: 1 packet of Fire Noodles (Korean Spicy Noodles), tteok (rice cakes), cheese

 - Boil water and cook the noodles.

 - Transfer the noodles to a saucepan and leave around 10-12 spoonfuls of water; pour away the rest of the water.

 - Pour the sauce packet found in the Fire Noodle packaging.

 - Mix the sauce with the noodles and slightly stir-fry the noodles over low heat.